Noyon Khutagt: Jamyang-Oidovjamts

-Noyon Khutagt Jamyang-Oidovjamts (Tibetan: jam-dbyangs dngos-grub rgya-mtsho) was born as a son of Rinchendorj, the governor of Selenge region, in 1765.
-At age 13, he was enthroned on the lion throne of Khashaat monastery, which had been bestowed by a Manchu Emperor.
-This Noyon Khutugt was accused for his “murder case” (people believed that he had crushed an evil spirit, but he had manifestly killed the Manchu Emperor’s son-in-law) while traveling to Erdene Zuu Monastery.
+Noyon Khutagt Jamyang-Oidovjamts (Tibetan: jam-dbyangs dngos-grub rgya-mtsho) was born as a son of Rinchendorj, the governor of Selenge Province, in 1765.
+At age 13, he was enthroned on the lion throne of Khashaat monastery, which had been bestowed on him by a Manchu Emperor.
+This Noyon Khutagt was accused of murdering the Manchu Emperor’s son-in-law (although people believed that he had crushed an evil spirit) while traveling to Erdene Zuu Monastery.
 Thus, he was taken to Beijing by order of the Emperor and imprisoned for some time.
 Finally, when he was traveling back to the Gobi he was murdered at a place called “Tsuurai”.

 Danzanravjaa

 Noyon Khutagt Dulduityn Danzanravjaa was born in 1803 into a poor family in Shuvuun Shand, now part of Dornogovi Province, and took the vows of a monk at age six.
-He was identified at as age as the reincarnation of the fourth Noyon Khutagt at age nine.
-An exceptional student, he returned to his birthplace at age sixteen and began the idea of what would become Khamar Monastery.
-He developed his own Tantric practice, attracted many students, and gave many teachings to the local nomadic herding community.
+He was identified as the reincarnation of the fourth Noyon Khutagt at age nine.
+An exceptional student, he returned to his birthplace at age sixteen and began to build Khamar Monastery.
+He developed his own tantric practice, attracted many students, and gave many teachings to the local nomadic herding community.
 His relationship with the local Qing rulers became increasingly tense - when he died at age 53 in 1856, there was a widespread rumour that he had been poisoned.

 Among both religious and secular writers and scholars of Mongolia at the time, Danzanravjaa stands out for his humour, wisdom, and popular tone.
 He gradually mastered written Mongolian and Tibetan languages and became a celebrated poet, with his work still enjoyed by Mongolians.
-In addition to being the Noyon Khutagt and a poet, he was also an artist, composer, educator, dramaturg, and functioned as a statements of the Gobi.
+In addition to being the Noyon Khutagt and a poet, he was also an artist, composer, educator, dramaturge, and functioned as a statesman of the Gobi.
 He was continually at odds with the Qing occupation of Mongolia.
 Unlike other high-ranking tulkus, he never went to Tibet; his understanding of Buddhism was entirely nomadic and Mongolian.
 Although he wrote poetry in Tibetan, his teachings were delivered in Mongolian.
 In his capacity as a religious leader, he promoted the Mongolian language and culture, and the secular education of both boys and girls.

 Danzanravjaa was a controversial figure during his lifetime, given his public fondness for excessive drinking and the company of young women.
 He was also referred to as the sogtuu ('drunk') reincarnation of the Noyon Khutagt.